 “There is no coming to consciousness without pain.” — Carl Jung

 Your body and your brain are connected.
 Regular aerobic exercise, the kind that gets your heart pumping, improves your memory and logical skills.

 Any sport is good.
 Walking — especially at a brisk speed — is easy to fit in between tasks, but also clears your mind — thus increasing productivity.

 Experiment with physical activities that address the mind and body as one.
 Tai Chi, Yoga or martial arts train the mind as you prepare the body, and the other way around.
-They also great way to finding balance.
+They are also great way to finding balance.
 Pain and calmness are two sides of the same coin.

 3. Make a career change

 “I am still learning.”